 If search engine optimization is important to you here’s some great information you don’t want to miss.

-Hi Terry, you can download the Google Plus Blueprint you see on the upper right sidebar.
+• Hi Terry, you can download the Google Plus Blueprint you see on the upper right sidebar.
 It has the latest on Google+.
-I also share a lot of great articles about local internet marketing and SEO on my Facebook page.
+I also share content about internet marketing and local SEO on my Facebook page.
 If you want to schedule a strategic marketing phone consultation drop me a note here.